 - Running hat (Brooks Running) – super lightweight, quick-dry hat with a brim to protect from sun and rain

-- Gloves – one pair of “smart” cotton gloves to cut the chill but still allow me to use my cell phone, and one pair of batting gloves to protect my hands during certain adventure activities (why batting gloves?
+- Gloves – one pair of “smart” gloves to cut the chill but still allow me to use my cell phone, and one pair of batting gloves to protect my hands during certain adventure activities (why batting gloves?
 Because they allow for dexterity and grip, plus the leather is waterproof)